 Birdoswald Roman Fort Visitor Centre

-A new glazed link reception area was created to house the main shop and membership area as an infill of existing courtyard between the original plant space and what had been a store, the store area was opened up to link into the exhibition space to improve the flow through the museum space from entering the new shop, through the exhibition space and out towards the main Fort ruins.
+A new glazed link reception area was created to house the main shop and membership facilities and to improve visitor flow through the museum from entering the new shop, through the exhibition space and out towards the main fort ruins.

-The mechanical systems included new main trenched pipework to link all buildings back to the main plantroom with new fully insulated pipework serving new Fan convector heating to the exhibition and retail areas with a wet heating system to the café and education rooms.
+Mechanical services included a new trenched route to link all buildings back to the main plantroom with fully insulated pipework serving new fan convectors heating to the exhibition and retail areas and a wet heating system to the café and education rooms.

-Electrically the lighting was designed to highlight the listed architecture of the rafters within each space and also both the exhibition displays as well as the retail displays while also providing adequate background lighting throughout.
-This was achieved by suspended track lighting both direct and indirect spotlighting which is individually dimmed local to each fitting for maximum flexibility within the space.
+Electrically lighting was designed to highlight the historic architecture of the rafters within each space as well as the museum exhibition / displays and retail facilities, while also providing suitable background lighting throughout.
+This was achieved using suspended track lighting with both direct and indirect spotlighting with individual dimming facilities for each luminaire for maximum flexibility within the space.

 CCTV and security systems, along with extensive upgrades to fire alarm systems, were also carried out to provide a high level of protection throughout the project.

 This project won the 2020 UK Heritage ‘Best Family Day Out’ Award.